darrylburke/ArduinoNanoNeoPIxelBTI2C/README.md

 # ArduinoNanoNeoPIxelBTI2C
-Project to drive an Arduino Nano with Neopixels using Serial / Bluetooth / I2C
+Project to drive an Arduino Nano with Neopixels using Serial / Bluetooth / I2C or with an Android Bluetooth client

 The Arduino Nano is set to read commands via the SERIAL in (TTY / Bluetooth) or via the I2C.  all commands are the same regardless of method of input.